wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

 Wazuh is a free and open source security platform that unifies XDR and SIEM capabilities.
-The solution is composed of a single universal agent and three central components: the :ref:`Wazuh server <wazuh_server>`, the :ref:`Wazuh indexer <wazuh_indexer>`, and the :ref:`Wazuh dashboard <wazuh_dashboard>`.
+The solution is composed of a :ref:`single universal agent <wazuh_agent>` and three central components: the :ref:`Wazuh server <wazuh_server>`, the :ref:`Wazuh indexer <wazuh_indexer>`, and the :ref:`Wazuh dashboard <wazuh_dashboard>`.
 For more information about its components, architecture, and capabilities, you can check the :ref:`Getting started <getting_started>` section.

 The Wazuh server and the Wazuh agent abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the Wazuh indexer and the Wazuh dashboard by the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).

 Installing the Wazuh central components